Mila Air Purifier review

 • The Overreactor - $99, the most protective filter of them all

-Out of all the purifiers we’ve tested, the Mila was the most fun.
-It’s really tricky to tell if these types of devices are doing anything, but the Mila app serves up real-time data so that you can see what’s happening and why.
+The Mila was the most fun of all the purifiers we’ve tested.
+It’s tricky to tell if these devices are doing anything, but the Mila app serves up real-time data so that you can see what’s happening and why.

-Our living room is located next to our kitchen, and the Indoor AQI shot up every time we cooked a hot meal, especially if it involved frying or roasting foods.
-Other things the device picked up on were incense sticks and candles burning anywhere on the downstairs floor, plus liberal squirts of cleaning products, including furniture polish and carpet cleaner.
+Our living room is next to our kitchen, and the Indoor AQI shot up every time we cooked a hot meal, especially if it involved frying or roasting foods.
+The device also picked up on incense sticks and candles burning anywhere on the downstairs floor, plus liberal squirts of cleaning products, including furniture polish and carpet cleaner.

 Mila Air Purifier review: A screenshot of the app during the review period